UofSC-Fall-2021-Math-544-H01/UofSC-Fall-2021-Math-544-H01-UofSC-Fall-2021-Math-544-H01.github.io/_announcements/week-15.md

 * If you especially enjoyed the course, consider [nominating me](https://sc.edu/about/offices_and_divisions/provost/honorsandawards/internal/nominations.php) for a Mungo Undergraduate Teaching Award.
-Much like the evaluations, instructors are not told the nominator to avoid influence.

-* ~~There will be worksheets for next week's classes but no quizzes~~.
-Instead of worksheets, it was decided to run a teardown.
-We will use the time to revise past assignments and work on the project.
+Much like the evaluations, instructors are not told the nominator to avoid influence. use the time to revise past assignments and work on the project.

-* If you want to turn things in for revision, be sure to have it in by the Exam Date - December 9 at 9:00 am (EST).
-Sooner is better as I have to submit grades shortly afterwards.

-* Also, projects are due by the Exam Date - December 9 at 9:00 am (EST).